 The new school year is well underway by now, which means students all over the country are finally back in the classroom after a long summer break.
 While these kids are no doubt getting an adequate dose of the three R’s in their daily curriculum, one subject that never receives enough attention—or any at all—is personal finance.
+Kids at any age can start learning about finances, and if you’re not sure where to get started, our accountants in Raleigh are sharing some tips.

 Personal financial literacy, commonly defined as knowledge of how money works on an individual or family level, is a vital skill for people in all walks of life.
 The lack of early and frequent exposure to fundamental concepts like balancing a checkbook or calculating interest rates results in high school and even college graduates that are unprepared to manage money when they enter adulthood.
 This in turn can lead to such problems as poor financial decision-making, excessive debt, bad credit ratings, and inadequate retirement savings.